Jesus-Gonzalez/mobile-store.techtest/README.md

 Because the tech-test is focused on development and architectural challenges, I have developed the esential and basic design and followed to demonstrate the capabilities of react, redux and how to write and architecture an SPA.

+## Testing

+I've implemented unit testing with `jest` and `@testing-library`.

+I have not tested **all** the application, only a few components and modules.

+I have not tested because it requires an extensive setup and mocking, and due to the technical test deadlines and the time I'm able to dedicate to it, I'm not able to implement it fully.

+# About "Add to Cart"

+During development, regarding the feature `Add to Cart`, the browser prevented and blocked the request to the /api/cart endpoint due to a CORS issue.
+I've solved it installing an extension to allow CORS and ignore the browser defaults.

 # Español

 ## Bienvenido